The Ultimate Crib Mattress Buying Guide

 Remember that each family is a little different, with different needs and budgets.
 Do not feel bad if you need to compromise in some areas.
 It is better to be comfortable with your purchase decision than regret how much you spent or whether you got the features you wanted.

-Remember that you can always check out our list of the best crib mattresses of the year, where we do the dirty work for you!
+Remember that you can always check out our annual list of the best crib mattresses, where we do the dirty work for you!

 Frequently Asked Questions about Crib Mattresses.

 Are crib mattresses a standard size?
 Yes, standard full-size cribs use a mattress that is approximately 52" long by 28" wide.
 The mattress should also be at least 5" thick, but not more than 6" thick.
 A mini crib, however, uses a mattress that is only 38" long by 24" wide.
 Regardless of which crib type you have, you should always make sure the mattress fits snugly into the crib; this means that you cannot fit 2 fingers between the mattress edge and the side of the crib.

 Are crib mattresses twin size?
 No, standard full-size cribs use a mattress that is approximately 52" long by 28" wide, whereas a twin bed mattress is approximately 75" long by 38" wide.
 So the twin mattress is considerably bigger than a crib mattress, and they cannot be used interchangeably.

 Are crib mattresses and toddler mattresses the same size?
 Most convertible cribs will use the same crib mattress in both the crib and toddler bed modes.
 In these cribs, the front of the crib gets removed and a toddler rail is installed, while still using the crib mattress.
 The standard full-size crib mattress is approximately 52" long by 28" wide, which therefore will fit most toddler beds.
 However, some companies such as Ikea use different toddler bed dimensions; be sure to check the specifications before making a purchase of a separate toddler bed.